justinkim829/cse154-fp-ecommerce/README.md

 **CSE 154(Web Programming) Final Project**

-Ecommerce website created for watches.
-Client-side developed only using HTML, CSS, and JS.
+Ecommerce website created for watches using only HTML, CSS, and SQLite
-Server-side developed with NodeJS.
-Data managed using SQLite.

 Able to create account, sign in, add watches to shopping cart, buy watches using credit card.
 Some but not all additional features: